-The pleura is a thin membrane that lines the surface of the lungs and the inside of the chest wall outside the lungs.
-In pleural effusions, fluid accumulates in the space between the layers of your pleura.
+The pleura is a thin membrane that lines the surface of your lungs and the inside of your chest wall.
+When you have a pleural effusion, fluid builds up in the space between the layers of your pleura.

 - Shortness of breath

 - Chest pain, especially when breathing in deeply (This is called pleurisy or pleuritic pain.)

 Your doctor will talk to you about your symptoms and give you a physical exam.
 They'll tap on your chest and listen with a stethoscope.